-We entered into indemnification agreements with substantially all of our directors and executive officers.
+We entered into indemnification agreements with substantially all of our directors and executive officers, other than our Interim Chief Financial Officer, Susan Echard, who is not an employee.
 These agreements, among other things, require us to indemnify our directors and officers for certain expenses, including attorneys' fees, judgments, fines and settlement amounts incurred by a director or officer in any action or proceeding arising out of their services as one of our directors or officers or any other company or enterprise to which the person provides services at our request.

-Related Party Transaction Policy
+Related Person Transactions Policy